bodrick/awesome/TOPICS.md

 *   [walkxcode/dashboard-icons](https://github.com/walkxcode/dashboard-icons) - ❤️ The best icons for your personal dashboard.

-## selfhosted

-*   [walkxcode/dashboard-icons](https://github.com/walkxcode/dashboard-icons) - ❤️ The best icons for your personal dashboard.
-*   [ohmyform/ohmyform](https://github.com/ohmyform/ohmyform) - ✏️ Free open source alternative to TypeForm, TellForm, or Google Forms ⛺
-*   [LibrePhotos/librephotos](https://github.com/LibrePhotos/librephotos) - A self-hosted open source photo management service.
-This is the repository of the backend.
-*   [hooram/ownphotos](https://github.com/hooram/ownphotos) - Self hosted alternative to Google Photos
-*   [awesome-selfhosted/awesome-selfhosted](https://github.com/awesome-selfhosted/awesome-selfhosted) - A list of Free Software network services and web applications which can be hosted on your own servers

 ## sui

 *   [walkxcode/dashboard-icons](https://github.com/walkxcode/dashboard-icons) - ❤️ The best icons for your personal dashboard.